Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 The Skeleton Troll you'll find on your way to one of the tombstones is a good target for combos.
 Wait for it to attack, then attack and immediately Taunt it.
 Attack until it roars, then immediately taunt and attack again.
 When it drops its mace, you can either Soul Cycle it or just keep attacking it until defeated.
 Then use the skeletons that are around to get to the combo.

-One thing to keep in mind when going for time: when you reach the tombstone that is on top of the hill in the other part of the graveyard, go instead for the tombstone close to the building full of spiderwebs.
-Doing this and then taking care of the tombstone on top of the hill won't make enemies spawn in this tombstone to save precious time here.
+One thing to be aware: when you reach the tombstone that is on top of the hill in the other part of the graveyard, go instead for the tombstone close to the building full of spiderwebs.
+After that, go and close the one on top of the hill.
+Doing it like this makes the enemies not spawn, as long as you don't approach the tombstone on the hill.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248680.png">